RatserX/thunderstore-spark/README.md

 ## Usage

-Below is a list of supported games, each with a link to their corresponding modpack setup guides:
+This project offers a collection of PowerShell scripts designed to streamline the setup of Thunderstore modpacks.
+Below is a list of supported games, each linking to its respective modpack setup guide:

 | Game           | Modpacks                                 |
 |----------------|------------------------------------------|